kek-chain/KEK/docs/Testnet.md

 # Testnet
 ___
-Hello Frens we are Happy to announce That Our testnet is Live.
+Hello Frens We are Happy to announce That Our Testnet is Live.

 ## How to access Our Testnet